Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-\textbf{Connective Adapters}, such as linear layer and Q-former~\cite{li2023blip}, are commonly used in LMMs to align different modalities~\cite{tang2023video}.
-To avoid interference between the different modalities during the alignment, we adopt two MLPs as Vision Adapter and Audio Adapter for visual embeddings and audio embeddings, respectively, to get visual tokens $\bar{F}=\{\bar{f}_i\}_{i=1}^M$ and audio tokens $\bar{A}=\{\bar{a}_i\}_{i=1}^N$ that are aligned with LLM's token space.\\
+To avoid interference between the different modalities during the alignment, we adopt two MLPs as Vision Adapter and Audio Adapter for visual embeddings and audio embeddings, respectively, to get visual tokens $\bar{F}=\{\bar{f}_i\}_{i=1}^M$ and audio tokens $\bar{A}=\{\bar{a}_i\}_{i=1}^N$ that are aligned with LLM's token space.